Live Like a Champion Today!

 A life lesson from the world champion Texas Rangers

-The Texas Rangers have existed for 52 years but were never considered the best baseball team in the world until November 1, 2023, when they finished off the Arizona Diamondbacks in five games to capture their first World Series title.
+The Texas Rangers have existed for 52 years but were never considered the best baseball team in the world until Nov.
+1, 2023, when they finished off the Arizona Diamondbacks in five games to capture their first World Series title.

 Such a spectacular outcome seemed impossible just a year earlier.
-Little did baseball fans know that Rangers general manager Chris Young was in the middle of teaching us all a masterclass in setting and achieving goals.
+Little did baseball fans know that Rangers general manager Chris Young was in the middle of teaching us all a master class in setting and achieving goals.

 The Rangers hired Young in December 2020.
 He set a goal of winning the World Series within just five years.
 But the Rangers were terrible back then.
 Certainly, Young’s goal was daunting, if not impossible.